 Noverground?
 OverNight Tube?
-Whatever you want to call it, the Night Overground begins on Friday.
+Whatever you want to call it, the Night Overground will take you deep into the night.

 1. New Cross Gate

 Slim pickings out here unless you’re a Goldsmith’s student, but The Fat Walrus is a good spot for a late drink.
 An excellent beer selection and a decent cocktail menu are the main attractions, but it won’t be a particularly late one as it closes at 12:30am on Fridays and Saturdays.
 Better jump on the Overground then…

 2. Surrey Quays